6 Common Problems That Kill Your Lawn

-You work hard to mow and manicure your lawn.
-So the last thing you want is for your grass to be destroyed by an easily-avoidable problem.
+You and your lawn mower work hard to maintain your lawn.
+The last thing you want is for your grass to be destroyed by an easily avoidable problem.

 If you mow your grass when it’s too dry or scorched, it can lead to lawn damage.
 Conversely, you also don’t want to cut the grass when it’s soggy and leaves clumps behind, which is also unhealthy.